Frequently Asked Questions (FAQs) - Dogs

 Dog waste suitably wrapped in a plastic bag or similar can be disposed of in any litter bin or dog waste bin.
 If none are available nearby, you should be prepared to carry the waste home where it can be disposed of with your normal household waste.
 Lack of bins is no defence should you be caught leaving dog waste behind.
 This also applies to littering offences, all litter should be taken home if there is no litter bin nearby.

 Yes.
-Wrexham County Borough Council Dog Control Orders 2009 places responsibility to clear up any waste on ‘the person in charge of the dog’.
+Dog Control and Dog Fouling Public Spaces Protection Order 2016 places responsibility to clear up any waste on ‘the person in charge of the dog’.
 This need not be the dogs’ owner.
 If you are caught allowing a dog to foul and not removing the waste you are liable for the offence regardless of who actually owns the dog.

 If you wish to report the matter it would help to take some details of the offender, the dog, and note the time and place the incident occurred.
 This information should be passed to the Enforcement Officers at the earliest opportunity who will decide whether the matter can be taken further.
 The more accurate and specific the information that is provided, the greater the chance that this will result in a dog fouler being penalised.
 Report a dog fouling problem online.